I’ll answer this one directly: it’s not.

 If you want something even closer than Kamakura, but don’t want to skimp on the experience, Kawagoe is an excellent option.

-Sometimes referred to as Little Edo, Kawagoe is loaded with historical buildings showing off the impressive architecture of a Japan long ago.
+Sometimes referred to as Little Edo, Kawagoe is loaded with historical buildings showing off the impressive architecture of Japan long ago.

 With modern shops nestled into these ancient buildings, Kawagoe makes the perfect day trip from Tokyo when you’re looking for a change of pace.